kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

-A Node is considered for preemption only when the answer to this question is yes: "If all the Pods with lower priority than the pending Pod are removed from the Node, can the pending pod be scheduled on the Node?"
+A Node is considered for preemption only when the answer to this question is yes: "If all the Pods with lower priority than the pending Pod are removed from the Node, can the pending Pod be scheduled on the Node?"

 **Note:** Preemption does not necessarily remove all lower-priority Pods.
-If the pending pod can be scheduled by removing fewer than all lower-priority Pods, then only a portion of the lower-priority Pods are removed.
+If the pending Pod can be scheduled by removing fewer than all lower-priority Pods, then only a portion of the lower-priority Pods are removed.
 Even so, the answer to the preceding question must be yes.
 If the answer is no, the Node is not considered for preemption.